SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-jekyll-guide.md

 It’s highly informative and extremely helpful when it comes to the customization aspect.

->Keep in mind that the tutorial is a little dated, but I think it’s still helpful to the average individual seeking to learn Jekyll.
+>This tutorial is a *little dated*, but I think it’s still helpful to the average individual for learning Jekyll.
 {: .prompt-info }

 ### Some Advice